bartmate/SudokuEditor/README.md

 Further plans:
 * Highlighting naked singles
-* Highlighting double, triples, ...
+* Highlighting doubles, triples, ...
 * Highlighting when there is only one place for a digit in box/row/column
 * Checking if the sudoku is solvable from the current position
  * If there are more solution: how many.

-In its current form it is developed in Jupyter Notebook.
-To execute the application, you have to execute the cells one-by-one.
+* Save/Load

+## Short-term TODO-s

+* Adding digits according to selection (yellow coloring), because currently only one digit can be added
+ * In puzzle
+ * In solution

 ## Controls